Advice > Software engineering

 • "Given a list of airline tickets represented by pairs of departure and arrival airports [from, to], reconstruct the itinerary in order.
 All of the tickets belong to a man who departs from JFK.
 Thus, the itinerary must begin with JFK."
 (Solution)

-• "Given a matrix of integers A with R rows and C columns, find the maximum score of a path starting at [0,0] and ending at [R-1,C-1]."
+• "Given a matrix of integers A with R rows and C columns, find the maximum score of a path starting at [0,0] and ending at [R-1, C-1]."
 (Solution)

 • "There are a total of n courses you have to take, labelled from 0 to n-1.
-Some courses may have prerequisites, for example, if prerequisites[i] = [ai, bi] this means you must take the course bi before the course ai.
+Some courses may have prerequisites; for example, if prerequisites[i] = [ai, bi], this means you must take the course bi before the course ai.
 Given the total number of courses numCourses and a list of the prerequisite pairs, return the ordering of courses you should take to finish all courses."
 (Solution)

-2. Arrays / Strings (38%)
+2. Arrays / strings

-• "Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+• "Given an array of integers nums and an integer target, return the indices of the two numbers such that they add up to target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice."
 (Solution)

 • "Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero."
 (Solution)